There was something about Mary.

 The corporate news media did absolutely nothing to fact-check or temper the satanic panic.
 They fed it for ratings.
 Even shows like 60 Minutes platformed deranged far-right Christians and treated their views as plausible.

 Thanks to constant, irresponsible reporting and movies like Mazes & Monsters, half the country thought a board game was driving waves of breakdowns and suicides in teenagers.
 In reality, these teens were struggling with mental and emotional health problems brought on by bullying and abusive, religious parents who looked for excuses that fit their preconceived narratives and prejudices.
 As one documentary puts it, mental health came in the form of the attitude: "If you can stop them from playing Dungeons & Dragons and take them to church enough, they'll be fine."
 Forty years later, we replaced church with goop.
-Big surprise there.

 The great satanic panic generated more than 12,000 documented accusations of ritualistic sacrifice and abuse.
 The vast majority, probably all of them, turned out to be fake.
 While some of the cases involved dysfunctional families in need of therapy and social services, those problems had nothing to do with ritualistic child sacrifice.
 These cases destroyed countless families and ruined countless lives, and the media was never held accountable for their complicity.

 For centuries, western societies used witchcraft as an excuse to persecute powerless women, especially wealthy widows.
 You didn't want to make too much trouble in the 1400s, the 1500s, the 1600s, or the 1700s.
-If your social standing fell too far, and someone wanted your stuff, they could just start spreading rumors about you.
+If your social standing fell too far, and someone wanted your stuff, they could simply start spreading rumors about you.
 Eventually, the court would haul you in for a trial and hang you.
 Back then, a witch was just someone nobody liked and wanted to get rid of.
 Most of the time, it was a woman.
 But it was often just anyone who salted the vibes.

 Witches.
 Vampires.
 Werewolves.
 Socialists.
 Communists.
 Rockers.
 Doomers.
 Maskers.
 The neurodiverse.
-They all have something in common.
+Immigrants.
+Transgender kids.

 They're different.